m-spangenberg/ooba-startrek/README.md

 This repository serves as a collection of characters from the Star Trek universe that can be utilized with the [oobabooga's text generation web UI](https://github.com/oobabooga/text-generation-webui).
 If you're a Star Trek fan or simply interested in generating text based on your favorite Star Trek characters, you're in the right place!

+⚠️ Note: I've started with ST:TNG, but I'll add more characters as time permits.
+If you would like to contribute characters, you're more than welcome.
+See Captain Picard's json file as reference.
+If you have any suggestions on best LLM models to use (CPU or GPU) or tips on getting a more accurate likeness when priming the character with context, I'd love to hear your thoughts.
+This is a brand new repository, so expect things to start slowly.

 ## Usage
 To use these characters with oobabooga's text generation web UI, follow these steps: